-Heron Law Offices was founded by Will Tao and Edris Arib.
+Heron Law Offices was founded in February 2021 by Will Tao and Edris Arib.
 Will and Edris spent nearly three years working together at Edelmann and Co.
 Law Offices, a leading and award-winning progressive Canadian immigration and refugee law firm in Vancouver, B.C.
 Their collaboration led to Will winning the Canadian Bar Association’s Founder’s Award in 2020 and Vancouver Immigration Blog being named Best Law Blog in Canada in 2019.

 Prior to this, Will spent three years as a lawyer with Larlee Rosenberg, Barristers and Solicitors, a Top 10 Canadian Immigration Boutique Law Firm.
 During this time, Edris worked for leading international organizations such as International Development Law Organization (IDLO); Transparency International and Norwegian Refugee Council with a focus on the rule of law and human rights subject matters.

 On a fateful (cold, but sunny) December day, Will and Edris met at a quaint coffee shop on Commercial Drive.
 Edris told Will, who was at the time already expecting his first daughter and made a major move to Burnaby, B.C., that it was now or never to build their own, encumbered, story – their own Law Firm.
-Edris promised he would be there as Will’s right-hand and co-founder.

 As we work to build this website and officially launch our Firm, I wanted to tell you a bit more about our story as a preview for our work to come.
 This is the story of why we founded Heron Law Offices: Lawyers for Migrant Communities after a wonderful and supportive time with Edelmann and Co.
 Law Offices.